sofiadarkeweb/ray-atelier-next/README.md

 ## Ray Atelier

-Site for design agency Ray Atelier Stockholm.
+Site for spatial design agency Ray Atelier Stockholm.
+The client was in a need to showcase their project

 ### Tech

-Next.js and Contentful.
+Next.js and headless CMS Contentful.
 NPM package Masonry for react.

+#### ray-atelier.com